dougeby/IntuneDocs/intune/apps-monitor.md

 ### Device install status

-A device status list is displayed when you select **Device install status** in the **MONITOR** section of the left menu.
+A device status list is shown when you select **Device install status** in the **Monitor** section of the menu.
 The details table includes the following columns:

 | **Device column**      | **Description**                                                                                                                                                                                                                                            |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|